 Day 2: Kaflon (4,600 feet) to Shiladuni (6782 feet).

-Time taken: 4 hours, 4 km.
+Time took: 4 hours, 4 km.
 Steep climb finished by steady rising through woods.

 Day 3: Shiladuni to Chaithathar (9600 feet)

-Time taken: 5-6 hours, 5km.
+Time took: 5-6 hours, 5km.
 Steep climb on a backwoods trail as you gain around 3000 ft.

 Day 4: Chaithathar to Mukta Tal (10,800feet)

-Time taken: 4 hours, 4 km.
+Time took: 4 hours, 4 km.
 Progressive climb all through the path

 Day 5: Mukta Tal to Mukta Top (11,838ft) to Kuari (7,781 feet).

-Time taken: 6-7 hours, 9 km.
-Steep climb for the initial 3 hours followed by steady drop.
+Time took: 6-7 hours, 9 km.
+Steep climb for the initial 3 hours followed by a steady drop.

 Day 6: Kuari to Kaflon (4,600 feet)

-Time taken: 4 hours 6 km.
+Time took: 4 hours 6 km.
 Gradual descending.
 Drive back to Dehradun.
-Time taken: 6-7 hours 155 km.
+Time took: 6-7 hours 155 km.
 Arrive at Dehradun by 6 PM.

 Scintillating views of Mountain Ranges along the Mukta Top trek:

-● Bandarpoonch, Black Peak/Kalanag (6,387 meter) and Nag Tibba evident on the trail to Mukta Top.
+● Bandarpoonch, Black Peak/Kalanag (6,387 meters), and Nag Tibba are evident on the trail to Mukta Top.

 ● Panoramic views of Draupadi Ka Danda I/II, Gangotri III, Jaonli, Bandarpoonch I/II, Kalanag and Nag Tibba.
-All these mountain ranges glaringly up close from Mukta Top summit.
+All these mountains ranges are glaringly up close from Mukta Top summit.

 Water bodies we will come across during the Mukta Top Trek:

-● Bhagirathi River during first and last day's drive.
+● Bhagirathi River during the first and last day's drive.

-● Asi Ganga River during first, second and last day's drive.
+● Asi Ganga River during the first, second, and last day's drive.

 ● Mukta Tal and Siyari Tal Alpine Lakes